codenvy/docs/src/main/_docs/integration-guide/integration-workspace-automation.md

 A Factory is a template used to generate new or open existing workspaces with a URL.
 Factories can be used to create replicas of existing workspaces or to automate the provisioning of staticly or dynamically defined workspaces.

 # Try a Factory
-Clone a public Codenvy workspace http://codenvy.io/f?id=omriatu352kkthua
+Clone a public Codenvy workspace: [http://codenvy.io/f?id=omriatu352kkthua](http://codenvy.io/f?id=omriatu352kkthua).

 # Definitions